Current Low Water Status:

 When current conditions fall below the drought indicator levels, the Crowe Valley Conservation Authority’s Low Water Response team holds regular meetings to coordinate local actions to minimize the impacts of drought.

-The CVCA Low Water Response Team is composed of representatives from the Ministry, Industry, Recreation and CVCA staff and board members.
+The CVCA Low Water Response Team is composed of representatives from the Ministry, Industry, Recreation, CVCA staff and Board members.
 Voluntary conservation is the main measure that can be promoted/implemented during a low water event in our area.
 Municipalities can enforce by-laws to restrict non-essential water consumption.